-- This Standard, whilst acknowledging the role of relevant authorities in protecting and promoting the health and safety of the public, outlines the promoter's responsibilities in assessing, managing and monitoring occupational and public health, safety and security risks associated with projects supported by the EIB, and specifically the following: - Promote, protect and monitor the health, safety and security of project workers (including third party workers) throughout the project life-cycle, by ensuring a safe, healthy, hygienic and secure working environment and, where applicable, accommodation conditions, and effectively implementing a management system, or equivalent, commensurate to the risks and impacts associated with the project. - Identify, assess and manage risks to the health and safety of project-affected people and communities, (including to project-related gender-based violence risks including sexual harassment, exploitation and abuse) during the life-cycle of the project. - Require that the provision of private or public security to protect project workers, assets, communities and suppliers is consistent with international human rights standards and principles. - Provide that project workers and members of the public can effectively access a project grievance mechanism in cases of health, safety or security concerns, risks or violations commensurate to the risks and impacts associated with the project.
+- This Standard, whilst acknowledging the role of relevant authorities in protecting and promoting the health and safety of workers and the public, outlines the promoter's responsibilities in assessing. managing and monitoring occupational and public health, safety and security risks associated with projects supported by the EIB, and specifically the following: - Promote, protect and monitor the health, safety and security of project workers (including third party workers8) throughout the project life-cycle, by ensuring a safe, healthy, and secure working environment (including gender-based violence risks9) and, where applicable, accommodation conditions, and effectively implementing a management system, or equivalent, commensurate to the risks and impacts associated with the project. - Identify, assess and manage risks to the health and safety of project-affected people and communities, (including to project-related gender-based violence risks including sexual harassment, exploitation and abuse) during the life-cycle of the project. - Require that the provision of private or public security to protect project workers, assets, communities and suppliers is consistent with international human rights standards and principles 10.